What did members of the Delaware arts community do? More Info

-To be considered for an exhibition, artists may submit a Mezzanine Gallery Application below.
+To be considered for an exhibition, artists may submit a Mezzanine Gallery Application though smARTDE.
 Artists who have received an Individual Artist Fellowship in the visual arts are also given the opportunity to exhibit in the gallery.

 The Mezzanine Gallery, located in the Carvel State Office Building in Wilmington, features one-person exhibitions of Delaware artists in disciplines including painting, photography, sculpture, crafts, folk, and media arts.